Billingham Film Unit short on Billingham Wharf in 1935, documenting working practice and industrial infrastructure.

 An industrial film made at Smiths Docks Company Ltd in Southbank, Middlesbrough highlighting a new CCTV camera system which had been installed aboard the cargo ship Manchester Commerce.
 The Manchester Commerce was built at Smiths Dock for Manchester Liners.
 The launch took place on 12 March 1963, and the ship was completed in June 1963.

-This amateur film records the launch of the “Athelfoam” from Smiths Docks Company Ltd, Southbank in Middlesbrough on the 22 May, 1951.
-The ship was built for Athel Line Ltd and shows the arrival of officials, a reception and the launch ceremony.
+This film records the launch of the “Athelfoam” tanker from Smiths Docks Company Ltd, Southbank in Middlesbrough on the 22 May, 1951.
+The ship was built on the Tyne for the Athel Line and was involved in the transport of molasses.
+The film shows the arrival of guests, a reception and the launch ceremony attended by a huge crowd of locals including many school children.

 Sponsored film by Turners Film Productions showing the launch of the"Athelsultan" at Smiths Dock Company, Southbank, Middlesbrough on the 9th November 1950, by Mrs F.H.
 Formby.